euiyounghwang/python-django/README.md

 ![Alt text](./screenshots/Django-rest_api.png)

-- It does show you to retrieve texts
+- It does show you to retrieve texts using Django template in rest_ui app in this project

 ![Alt text](./screenshots/Django-rest_ui-search.png)